 - 1. Each PO keeps a record of all the CEPs it installs in the MEC Credit Tracker Platform.
 Therecord includes the name, date of installation, model of CEP and location of the product.
 All records are screened by the CME and cross-checked with the PO records to confirm the installation record is authentic and no double counting occurs. - 2.
-The values of the two emission reduction parameters required for ex-post ER calculation (efficiency of CEPs ($^{\eta}new$), number of CEPs still operating ($U{p,y}$) are found from sampling of CEPinstallations
+The values of the two emission reduction parameters required for ex-post ER calculation (efficiency of CEPs ($^{\eta}new$), number of CEPs still operating (U{p,y}) are found from sampling of CEPinstallations - 3.
+The records kept in the MEC Credit Tracker Platform relate to paper copies of title transferagreements received from individual households.

-21_https://cdm.unfccc.int/sunsetcms/storage/contents/stored-file-20151023152925068/Meth_GC48%28ver04.0%29.pdf(site_visited_03/06/2020)
+22_https://cdm.unfccc.int/sunsetcms/storage/contents/stored-file-20151023152925068/Meth_GC48%28ver04.0%29.pdf(site_visited_03/06/2020)